OPAE/intel-fpga-bbb/samples/tutorial/02_platform_ifc/02a_ifc_mapping/README.md

 # Platform Interface Manager Port Mapping

 As [described above](..), the PIM's primary responsibility is top-level port mapping.
-The examples here are incomplete and do not compile.
-They demonstrate only the initial mapping process from AFU interface requests to physical platform offerings.
+The examples here demonstrate the initial mapping process from AFU interface requests to physical platform offerings.
+They are not full AFUs and do not compile.

 OPAE ships with two generic physical platforms described in the [platform_db](https://github.com/OPAE/opae-sdk/tree/master/platforms/platform_db):